 You may have got your hands on your first ever Nikon DSLR camera, possibly off our entry-level DSLR guide, but eventually you’ll start to outgrow the admittedly good 18-55mm kit lens it arrived with.
-You’ll start to crave a bit more creative freedom, and the next step in your photography career is upgrading your Nikon lens selection.
+You’ll start to crave a bit more creative freedom, and the best way to expand your horizons is by upgrading your range of Nikon lenses.

 This is where the magic of photography happens.
 The lenses are much more important than the camera body they’re mounted on, and with all Nikon lenses dating back to the late 1950s being compatible with all their modern bodies the selection is vast.